Unstructured-IO/community/README.md

 ### Preprocessing pipeline APIs

-A preprocessing pipeline API (or just "pipeline API") is a notebook that includes a Python function capble of transforming a raw document to structured data.
-By following the documented conventions, FastAPI APIs may be auto-generated from a pipeline notebook.
+A preprocessing pipeline API (or just "pipeline API") is a notebook that includes a Python function capable of transforming a raw document to structured data.
+By following the [documented conventions](Pipeline-and-APIs.md), FastAPI APIs may be auto-generated from a pipeline notebook.

-See [pipeline-sec-filings](https://github.com/Unstructured-IO/pipeline-sec-filings/) for an example repo that includes a preprocessing pipeline API and auto-generated FastAPI.
+See [pipeline-sec-filings](https://github.com/Unstructured-IO/pipeline-sec-filings/) for an example repo includes a preprocessing pipeline API and auto-generated FastAPI.

 ### Developer tools for generating FastAPIs